DarNattp/todo-devops/README.md

 This is my simple application, and I've intentionally implemented it with `over-engineering` in order to have hands-on experience with various technologies..

-What is `over-engineering` in my opinion??
+What is `over-engineering` in my opinion?

 - A simple application split into microservices for the `frontend`, `backend`, and `database`.
 - The application is deployed in a `Kubernetes Cluster` on the `Google Cloud Platform`.